openhealthcare/opal/doc/docs/reference/mixins.md

     allergy.to_dict() -> {"id": 1, "drug": "penicillin"}

+adds the BULK_SERIALISE flag, which is used by episode and patient.
+This flag is used to determine whether the item is serialised as part of Episode/Patient deserialisation.

 ### UpdateFromDict
 provides a method that updates a model based on a dictionary of fields, for example